 Build a topical map

 Don’t just write random blog posts.
 Map out every subtopic within your expertise area and make sure you have content covering each one.
 AI systems assess topical authority.
-They want to cite the source that comprehensively covers a subject, not someone who wrote one post about it three years ago.
+They want to cite the source that comprehensively covers a subject.
+A single post from three years ago doesn’t earn that.

 Implement schema markup